GothenburgBitFactory/timewarrior/README.md

 There is extensive online documentation.
 You'll find all the details at [taskwarrior.org/docs/timewarrior](https://taskwarrior.org/docs/timewarrior).

-There you will find documentaion, downloads, news and more.
+There you will find the documentation, downloads, news and more.

 ## Contributing